Salem Radio Network News Wednesday, April 8, 2026

 Business

-Ulta Beauty slides as rising costs hit margins; focus on TikTok push under new CEO
+Ulta Beauty slumps as rising costs hit margins, TikTok push under new CEO in focus

 Carbonatix Pre-Player Loader